 Prospective passengers go to the docks where chalkboards indicate to where and when each boat is departing.
 The destination is reliable; the departure time is not.
 Sailings are usually postponed by hours or days until the captain gets a profitable cargo.
 Watching cattle, cars, cement, or sacks of corn being loaded, and later unloaded in tiny communities, is part of the experience.

 Fares are inexpensive, typically under $15 per day of travel in hammock class, up to $25 for cabin passengers; prices are negotiable.
-Basic meals are included, but finicky eaters may want to bring their own.
-Bottled drinks and snacks are sold aboard.
+Basic meals are included, but fussy eaters may want to bring their own.
+Bottled drinks and snacks are usually sold on board.

 Cabins, usually with four bunks, are tiny and airless; toilet facilities - including cold showers - are shared.